mowangdk/mowangdk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am yingqi.ge, a young and passionate developer from china with a strong interest in container storage technology
+I am yingqi.ge, a young and passionate developer with a strong interest in container storage technology

 - 🔭 I’m currently working on kubernetes, golang